getodk/docs/docs/central-upgrade.rst

 In v1.5.3, we updated Central's Sentry configuration to match a change to the Sentry API.
 If you have not changed your :ref:`Sentry configuration <central-install-digital-ocean-sentry>`, then you do not need to do anything special.

-If you have changed your Sentry configuration, that means that you have modifed ``files/service/config.json.template``.
+If you have changed your Sentry configuration, that means that you have modified ``files/service/config.json.template``.
 If you run the ``git pull`` command, then you will see an error message like the following:

 .. code-block:: console